• Skip to primary navigation

 Lewes Castle is just a short walk from the High Street (partly uphill.)

 Built by William de Warenne, a supporter of William the Conqueror, it's really more of a ruin now.
 You get amazing views of East Sussex from the top.
+It involves a lot of climbing of stairs- both outdoor and indoor ones- so the steps may be slippery if it's raining.

 The climb to the top is steep at parts, particularly when climbing up the stairs to the tower.
 It is really narrow and tight so I shudder to think what it'll be like when the castle is crowded.
 (I'll link to a video so you can judge for yourself whether you can manage the climb.
 I have a fear of heights but I managed to climb the wooden steps.
 (I did pass on the 2nd tower though!)